 High-FODMAP fruits include: Apples, apricots, cherries, figs, mangoes, nectarines, peaches, pears, plums and watermelon (7).

-Low-FODMAP fruits include: Bananas, blueberries, kiwi, limes, mandarins, oranges, papaya, pineapple, rhubarb and strawberries (7).
+Low-FODMAP fruits include: Unripe bananas, blueberries, kiwi, limes, mandarins, oranges, papaya, pineapple, rhubarb and strawberries (7).

 Please note that this is not an exhaustive list.
 Other lists can be found here.